junxit/us-congress-bills-119/bill.md

 > - **(b)** *Regulations* The Secretary shall establish in regulations guidelines and a process for the delivery, distribution, and dispensation of a controlled substance pursuant to subsection (a).
 > - **(c)** *Rule of construction* Nothing in this section may be construed to remove, limit, or otherwise affect any obligation of a covered health care professional under the Controlled Substances Act.
 > - **(d)** *Definitions* In this section:
->   - **(1)** The terms “controlled substance”, “deliver”, “dispense”, and “distribute” have the meanings given such terms in section 102 of the Controlled Substances Act, respectively.
+>   - **(1)** The terms controlled substance, deliver, dispense, and distribute have the meanings given such terms in section 102 of the Controlled Substances Act, respectively.
->   - **(2)** The term “covered health care professional” means—
+>   - **(2)** The term covered health care professional means—
 >     - **(A)** a health care professional who—
 >       - **(i)** is an employee of the Department appointed under section 7306, 7401, 7405, 7406, or 7408 of this title or under title 5;
 >       - **(ii)** is not a contractor of the Department;